 The Syndicate is potentially exposed to direct or indirect losses resulting from inadequate or failed internal processes, systems, or people, or from external events.
-HMA seeks to manage this risk with detailed procedure manuals and a structured programme of testing of processes and systems by internal audit.
+HMA seeks to manage this risk with detailed procedure manuals and a structured programme of testing of processes and systems by internal audit, to determine adequate levels of operational resilience.